gudron/gudron.php_fpm_config/README.md

   * `error_log: string`
     Path to error log file.

+  * `syslog: dict`
+    Dict with syslog settings.

+    * `facility: string`
+      Used to specify what type of program is logging the message.
+[Official php-fpm documentation](https://www.php.net/manual/en/install.fpm.configuration.php#syslog-ident)

+    * `ident: string`
+      Prepended to every message.
+If you have multiple FPM instances running on the same server, you can change the default value which must suit common needs.
+[Official php-fpm documentation](https://www.php.net/manual/en/install.fpm.configuration.php#syslog-facility)

   * `daemonize: boolean`
     Send FPM to background.
 Can contains only True or False boolean values.